D.J. Gugenheim

 D.J.
-Gugenheim (born March 12, 1981) is an American film and television producer known for his work on The Brutalist (2024), among other films.
-He was nominated for the Academy Awards for Best Picture for The Brutalist.
+Gugenheim is an American film and television producer and entrepreneur.
+He was nominated for an Academy Award in the category Best Picture for the film The Brutalist.

 Early life and education

 Gugenheim spent parts of his youth in New York, Israel, and Florida.
-At age 16 he moved independently to Los Angeles and studied theater and business at the University of California, Los Angeles (UCLA), where he received the Gilbert Cates Award for producing a multimedia stage adaptation of Fahrenheit 451.
+At the age of sixteen, he moved independently to Los Angeles, California and studied theater and business at the University of California, Los Angeles, where he received the Gilbert Cates Award for producing a multimedia stage adaptation of Fahrenheit 451.
 He also studied International Relations at the Hebrew University of Jerusalem.

 Career

 After graduation, Gugenheim worked in Washington, D.C., including at the Woodrow Wilson Center and on Capitol Hill.
-He later returned to Los Angeles and collaborated with director Joel Zwick (My Big Fat Greek Wedding) on Fat Albert.
-He then held roles at major entertainment firms including CAA and Paramount Vantage, contributing during production periods of There Will Be Blood and No Country for Old Men.
-He also took part in development at Captivate Entertainment (a Universal-based venture) on projects including The Bourne Legacy.
+He later returned to Los Angeles and collaborated with director Joel Zwick on the film Fat Albert, He then held roles at major entertainment firms including CAA and Paramount Vantage, contributing during production periods of the films There Will Be Blood and No Country for Old Men.
+He also took part in development at Captivate Entertainment (a Universal-based venture) on projects including the film The Bourne Legacy.

-Gugenheim joined Lotus Entertainment as VP of Production and soon was promoted to Executive Vice President of Production, where he executive produced Kidnap (2017), November Criminals (2017) and The Crucifixion (2017).
-In April 2015, Andrew Lauren Productions appointed him President of Production, where he oversaw production and development on several projects, including the English-language debut from Claire Denis starring Robert Pattinson and Juliette Binoche, as well as ventures with José Padilha, Sam Esmail, Taylor Sheridan, and Anne Hathaway.
+Gugenheim joined Lotus Entertainment as VP of production and soon was promoted to executive VP of production, where he executive produced the films Kidnap (2017), November Criminals (2017) and The Crucifixion (2017).
+In April 2015, Andrew Lauren Productions appointed him president of production, where he oversaw production and development on several projects, including the English-language debut from the film Claire Denis starring Robert Pattinson and Juliette Binoche, as well as ventures with José Padilha, Sam Esmail, Taylor Sheridan, and Anne Hathaway.

-At Andrew Lauren Productions, he produced High Life (2018) and Vox Lux (2018).
-He later worked with Brady Corbet again and produced The Brutalist (2024), released by A24, which won the Golden Globe for Best Motion Picture – Drama, earned four BAFTA Awards, and was nominated for ten Oscars, including Best Picture, where Gugenheim was one of the credited producers.
-He also received the Producers Guild of America (PGA) Mark on the film.
+At Andrew Lauren Productions, he produced the films High Life (2018) and Vox Lux (2018).
+He later worked with Brady Corbet again and produced the film The Brutalist (2024), released by A24, which won the Golden Globe for Best Motion Picture – Drama, earned four BAFTA Awards, and was nominated for ten Oscars, including Best Picture, where Gugenheim was one of the credited producers.
+He also received the Producers Guild of America Mark on the film.

 In recent years, Gugenheim has collaborated with Billy Porter under a first-look deal with FX Productions.
 He served as executive producer on the documentaries A Tree of Life: The Pittsburgh Synagogue Shooting (2022), released on HBO Max, and I Was Born This Way (2025), a film about Carl Bean.
-Gugenheim is also a producer, alongside Porter, on a biographical film about author James Baldwin for Byron Allen’s Allen Media Group.
+Gugenheim is also a producer, alongside Porter, on a biographical film about author James Baldwin for Byron Allen's Allen Media Group.

+Outside of film and television, Gugenheim has been involved in the pet wellness industry as President of Lillie & Lee.
+Under his leadership, the company transitioned from Asher House Wellness to Lillie & Lee, expanding its focus on pet wellness products, digital media, and brand development.
+In 2026, content initiatives developed under his supervision at the company received four Telly Awards in categories related to storytelling, creative direction, and brand innovation.
+Industry publications have noted the company's significant social media presence and growth within the pet wellness sector.